stevenelson35/stevenelson35.github.io/_posts/2022-07-15-living-history-farms.md

 ![20220715_234108.jpg]({{site.baseurl}}/assets/media/20220715_234108.jpg)

+> Persons appear to us according to the light we throw upon them from our own minds.

+- Laura Ingalls Wilder

 > We saw some horsey's.
 > We washed our hands.

 - Camilla